analogdevicesinc/linux/_sources/ci.rst.txt

    :group: host

    ~/linux
-   $container save adi/linux:latest | ssh server "cat - | podman load"
+   $container save adi/linux:v3 | ssh server "cat - | podman load"

 .. _interactive-run:

 Interactive run
 ~~~~~~~~~~~~~~~

-The :git-doctools:`container-run.sh <ci/scripts/container-run.sh>`
+The :git-doctools:`container-run.sh <ci/scripts/container-run.sh>` is a
-is a suggested container command to interactive login into an image, mounting
+suggested container command to interactive login into an image, mounting the
-the provided path.
+provided path and preparting the :git-linux:`_ci <ci:>` worktree to leverage the
+same scripts used by the continuous integration.

-You can leverage it to compile/runs checks using persistent cache, for example:
+You can use it to compile/runs checks using persistent cache, for example:

 .. shell::

    ~/linux
-   $cr adi/linux:latest
+   $cr adi/linux:v3
    $set_arch gcc_aarch64
     ARCH=arm64
     CXX=gcc-14